-The table lists current assistantship waiver designations for graduate and professional programs in the college or school.
-Approved Cost Recovery or Self Supporting programs are also indicated.
-(You can see the definitions here [163].)
-The "Program" column indicates the program and degrees.
-The "Waiver Provided [274]" column specifies whether students from these programs receive a full [275] or base-rate [276] waiver of tuition when they are appointed to waiver-generating assistantships [273].
+column indicates the program and degrees.
+The "Waiver Provided" column specifies whether students from these programs receive a full or base-rate waiver of tuition when they are appointed to waiver-generating assistantships.
 The "Reimbursement" column indicates what portion, if any, of the tuition may be sought by the student's disciplinary college as reimbursement from the appointing unit outside the college.
-The "Stand-Alone Waiver Provided" (277] is awarded by the college.
+The "Stand-Alone Waiver Provided" column indicates what type of waiver is processed when a Stand-Alone waiver is awarded by the college.

-Program Waiver Unit Seeks Stand-Alone Waiver

-Provided Reimbursement Provided

-Human Res & Indus Relatns MHRIR Full Full Full
+Cost Recovery or Self-Supporting Program Waiver Provided Unit Seeks Reimbursement Stand-Alone Waiver Provided Self-Supporting Human Res & Indus Relatns MHRIR- Online None None None Human Res & Indus Relatns MHRIR Full Full Full Human Res & Indus Relatns PHD Full Full

-Program Waiver Unit Seeks Stand-Alone Waiver

-Provided Reimbursement Provided

-Human Res & Indus Relatns PHD Full Full